gardener/gardener/docs/concepts/gardenadm.md

 Such autonomous shoot clusters are meant to operate autonomously, but not to exist completely independently of Gardener.
 Hence, after their initial creation, they are connected to an existing Gardener system such that the established cluster management functionality via the `Shoot` API can be applied.
 I.e., day-2 operations for autonomous shoot clusters are only supported after connecting them to a Gardener system.
+This Gardener system could also run in an autonomous shoot cluster itself (in this case, you would first need to deploy it before being able to connect the autonomous shoot cluster to it).

 Furthermore, autonomous shoot clusters are not considered a replacement or alternative for regular shoot clusters.
-They should be only used for special use-cases or requirements as their creation time will be longer and their costs will be higher.
+They should be only used for special use-cases or requirements as creating them is more complex and as their costs will most likely be higher (since control plane nodes are typically not fully utilized in such architecture).
 In this light, a high cluster creation/deletion churn rate is neither expected nor in scope.

 ## Getting Started Locally